-For most of the world, Christmas was over two weeks ago… ah, but not for me.
+For much of the world, Christmas was over two weeks ago… ah, but not for us.
 Spain is one of several countries that celebrate Epiphany (Jan 6th) in a big way.
 That’s when the Three Wise Men, the Magi or los Reyes Magos arrived in Bethlehem to pay their respects & give gifts to Jesus.
 Although I’ve spent tons of time in Spain over the past 17 years, I haven’t been here for Christmas since 1998.
 Seems like a special event happened almost every day!
 I’m thrilled we’re back to normal now, & maybe a timeline of events will help explain why the holidays this year wore me out.

 Let me preface this post with a couple items.
-First, Rafa & I decided to celebrate my all-time favorite holiday: Thanksgiving.
+First, Rafa & I decided to celebrate my favorite holiday: Thanksgiving.
 So we started one week before the regular festivities mentioned below.
 Second, this list reflects my personal experience in Sevilla.
 The holiday season is generally the same all over Spain, but there are some specifics below that aren’t found in other cities.
 If I’ve forgotten something, feel free to comment below!

-Mid-Nov until 23 Dec · The first sign the holidays are approaching is the appearance of market stands between the Archivo de Indias & the cathedral.
+Mid-Nov until 23 Dec · Our first sign that the holidays are approaching is the appearance of market stands between the Archivo de Indias & the cathedral.
 No fruit & vegetables here; instead, vendors offer everything needed to set up a belén or nativity scene.
 Carlos III brought the tradition from Naples, & many Spaniards spend years collecting just the right figure or backdrop piece: